 (41) Loir-et-Cher Capital: Blois.
 Online: parish and civil registrations, census returns, indices to military recruitment lists, maps.

 (42) Loire Capital: Saint-Étienne.
 Just put online: Ten-year indices, parish and civil registers.

 (43) Haute-Loire Capital: Le Puy-en-Velay.
 Online: Nice new website which has parish and civil registrations, ten-year indices to same, and the beautiful documents of the Chaise-Dieu Abbey.

 (44) Loire-Atlantique Capital: Nantes.
 Online: Parish registers, civil registers, censuses, land records, maps, old post cards, notarial records and more.
 Expected soon: the archives of the dukes of Bretagne.
 This is one of the best of the AD sites.

 (45) Loiret Capital: Orléans.
 Online: NEW!
 Civil registrations from 1833 to 1902 are now online.
 However, there are some that will never be online, for they were destroyed during the Second World War.

 (46) Lot Capital: Cahors.
-Online: Parish and civil registrations, census records, succession tables, military registers.
+Online: Parish and civil registrations to 1902, including clerk's copies, census records, succession tables, military registers.
 This site has had some trouble but seems to be working properly as of November 2012.